 Red: Oh, great!
 A dozen people farting in an enclosed space…

-…say did Lewis come back?
+…say, did Lewis come back?

-Red looked around startled.
-Lewis had not returned from emptying the bucket at the storm water drain outside in the street.
-Alarmed, and with foreboding dread cascading over him, Red jumped up, and urgently motioned towards Raven and Seb.
+Red looked around, startled.
+Lewis had not returned from emptying the bucket at the stormwater drain outside in the street.
+Alarmed, and with foreboding dread cascading over him, Red jumped up and urgently motioned towards Raven and Seb.

 You two!
 With me!

-With Red leading the way, they rapidly made their way back up the stairs that led outside.
-Carefully they slipped out of the entrance and checked the street.
-The light was fading, and night was falling fast.
-The trio slipped noiselessly in behind some dumpsters overflowing with trash.
-Red had motioned to them to stay down and quiet.
-Out in the street, Red’s worst fears were realised.
-The Marauders had arrived in the street, a self-appointed militia cartel of paramilitary soldiers who ruled by fear and the business end of a rifle.
-Taking what they wanted and when they wanted.
-They were dangerous and were known to snatch lone children from the street to use as trade for scarce resources.
+The Marauders had arrived — a self-appointed militia cartel of paramilitary soldiers who ruled by fear and the business end of a rifle, taking what they wanted when they wanted.
+They were dangerous and known to snatch lone children from the street to trade for scarce resources.

-Red, Seb and Raven remained hidden behind the dumpster out of sight, and nervously scanned the surroundings, looking for any sign of Lewis.
-They saw the toilet bucket laying on its side in the gutter next to the drain.
-Lewis however, was nowhere to be seen.
+Red, Seb, and Raven remained hidden behind the dumpster, out of sight, and nervously scanned the surroundings for any sign of Lewis.
+They saw the toilet bucket lying on its side in the gutter next to the drain.

 Soldier 1: Which way did he go?

-Soldier 2: I dunno.
-He took off pretty fast when he saw us coming, dropped this bucket and ran.
+He took off pretty fast when he saw us coming, dropped this bucket, and ran.

 The soldier moved the bucket with his boot and immediately screwed up his face when he saw what had been in it.

-Shit bucket.
 That means we must be close to where those brat kids are hiding out.
-We’ll need to come back and do a thorough search of the surrounding buildings – the little brats could be hiding anywhere!
+We’ll need to come back and do a thorough search of the surrounding buildings — the little brats could be hiding anywhere!

-Back behind the dumpster the three teens held their breath, not daring to move or speak.
-In what seemed an age, the Marauders got back in their vehicles and drove away.
-After waiting for some time, to be sure that they were really gone, Red carefully moved around the dumpster to check the street for any sign of Lewis.
-Then almost imperceptibly Red saw a slight movement on the other side of the street behind yet more piles of decaying trash.
-Slowly but surely a head of tousled brown hair and a pair of over-sized glasses became visible.
-Red motioned with his hand – keep low and come here.
-Lewis then made a silent dash across the street to where Red was hiding behind the dumpsters.
-Three pairs of hands hastily pulled him to safety and out of sight.
-Red then looked down at Lewis, who had been splashed with some of the bucket’s contents and then taken refuge behind the pile of slowly rotting trash.
+After waiting for some time to be sure that they were really gone, Red carefully moved around the dumpster to check the street for any sign of Lewis.
+Then, almost imperceptibly, Red saw a slight movement on the other side of the street behind yet more piles of decaying trash.
+Slowly but surely, a head of tousled brown hair and a pair of oversized glasses became visible.

 Red: Phewaagh!
 You stink!

-Let’s get back inside, leave the bucket.
+Let’s get back inside.
+Leave the bucket.

 The kids in Red’s care may be brats, but they were his brats, and he felt a strong need to protect them as best he could.
 He also knew that the Marauders would be back, and the basement would not remain safe for much longer.